 o Mobile compatibility:

 Adoption of mobile technology is on the rise, it is the need of the hour to check on compatibility of the application with both Android and iOS mobile devices.

 6) Security Testing:

-Web application testing include protecting the application from malware and unauthorized access.
+Web application testing includes protecting the application from malware and unauthorized access.
 It involves:

 - Testing the security of pages including access and authorization

-- Ensuring safe exit of open sessions after user activity
+- Ensuring the safe exit of open sessions after the user activity

 - Verification of SSL certification